fieldtrip/website/faq/preproc/artifact/dftfilter_residual.md

     - /faq/dftfilter_residual/
 ---

-# Why is there a residual 50Hz line-noise component after applying a DFT filter?

 The residual line noise at 50 or 60 Hz is due to its non-stationarity.
 Imagine a trial in which the 50Hz line noise increases in amplitude over time (e.g., trial #3 in the first figure).

 {% include image src="/assets/img/faq/dftfilter_residual/linenoise.png" width="600" %}